-The Committee was established as a functional Committee used to assist the Chief Executive Officer and senior management to discuss matters of strategy or of significant importance to the Company.
+The ExCo was established as a functional Committee used to assist the Chief Executive Officer and senior management to discuss matters of strategy or of significant importance to the Company.

-The Management Committee includes the Company Executive's holding Pre-approval controlled function ("PCF") positions:
+The ExCo includes the Company executive's holding Pre-approval controlled function ("PCF") positions and other senior management:

-The Management Committee has established a number of functional internal Committees to support the management and governance of the Company's activities.
+The Exco has established a number of functional internal Committees to support the management and governance of the Company's activities.
 It is also supported by various AXIS Group committees including the Risk Management Committee, the Reinsurance Purchasing Group, the Reinsurance Security Committee and the Legal Entity Capital Committee.